Cryptocurrency Price Predictions 2018: Ripple Is the Clear Winner

 And guess what happened then?

 Nothing.
 Bitcoin miners didn’t jump ship or abandon SegWit—they just carried on doing whatever they were doing.
-In the end, this indifference was the silver bullet for Bitcoin Cash’s ambitions.
+The same was true for the Bitcoin Gold fork, and for the attempts to implement SegWit2x.
+None of these distractions truly impaired Bitcoin.

-Our Bitcoin price prediction suggests it could reach $10,000 by the end of 2018.
-However, it does not have a standout cryptocurrency price predictions for 2018, since its gains would not match Ripple’s price growth on a percentage basis.
+Our Bitcoin price prediction suggests it could reach $20,000 by the end of 2018.
+However, it does not have standout cryptocurrency price predictions for 2018, since its gains would not match Ripple’s price growth on a percentage basis.

 Ethereum Price Prediction for 2018